 Am I prepared for the mandatory hospitality?

 Another thing that surprised me about being a foster parent is the amount of privacy that I lost.
 During the home study process, every detail of your life is laid bare before a social worker.
-If you choose to become a foster parent, every part of your home and much of the rhythm of your daily life will continue to be on display to a variety of professionals on a regular basis.
-Sometimes the visits and questions feel invasive, especially if you are person who values your privacy.
+If you choose to become a foster parent, every part of your home and much of the rhythm of your daily life will continue to be on display to a variety of professionals regularly.
+Sometimes the visits and questions feel invasive, especially if you are a person who values your privacy.

 Does my heart say yes?